gw-ece1120-s2016/lab01/README.md

 $ git clone https://github.com/gw-ece1120-s2016/your_github_id_assignment
 ```

-This command should create a folder named <your_gw_name>_submissions.
-Change to that directory using cd command:
+This command should create a folder named your_github_id_submissions.
+Change to that directory using cd command, for example:

 ```
 $ cd engin_assignment